-We have audited the financial statements of Sparebanken Sør Boligkreditt AS (the Company), which comprise the balance sheet as at 31 December 2022, the income statement, statement of comprehensive income, equity statement and cash flow statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Sparebanken Sør Boligkreditt AS (the Company), which comprise the balance sheet as at 31 December 2023, the income statement, statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion

-- the financial statements comply with applicable statutory requirements, and - the financial statements give a true and fair view of the financial position of the Company as at 31 December 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by EU.
+In our opinion the financial statements comply with applicable statutory requirements, and the financial statements give a true and fair view of the financial position of the Company as at 31 December 2023, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as adopted by the EU.